lookfirst/gulp-helpers/README.md

 }
 ```

-This returns a `Situation` object, which is good for determining if we are running in `development` mode or `production` mode based on the SITUATION environment variable.
+This returns a `Situation` object, which is good for determining if we are running in `development`, `sandbox` or `production` mode based on the SITUATION environment variable.

-Production mode generally means that the project is bundled and minified and [browserSync](http://browsersync.io) is running without reloading turned on.
+Sandbox and Production mode generally means that the project is bundled and minified and [browserSync](http://browsersync.io) is running without reloading turned on.

 This makes it easy to build gulpfiles which can be deployed to PaaS solutions like Heroku, yet still allow you to test your app in production mode locally.